graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 to their HTTP equivalents, enabling us to combine the full advantages of GraphQL with the rich feature set of HTTP.

-GraphQL queries and mutations naturally follow the request/response message model used in HTTP, allowing us to provide a GraphQL request in an HTTP request and a GraphQL response in an HTTP response.
+GraphQL queries and mutations naturally mirror the request/response message model used in HTTP, allowing us to provide a GraphQL request in an HTTP request and a GraphQL response in an HTTP response.